• Martha Helfer

 Executive Committee, German Studies Association

-Executive Committee, Goethe Society of North America
+Committee, Goethe Society of North America

 Editorial Board, German Studies Review